Skip to content

 }

-Hint: Think about whether this function should return by value or by reference.
-Does the local variable value still exist after the function returns?
+Hint: Think about whether this function should return a value or a reference?
+Does the local variable temp still exist after the function returns?

 Summary

 In this chapter, we spent a fair amount of time understanding value categories—lvalues, rvalues, and their relationship with references.
-An lvalue is an expression with a name, an address, and a relatively long lifetime.
-An rvalue is a temporary expression without persistent identity.
-An lvalue reference T& can only bind to lvalues, a const lvalue reference const T& can bind to everything, and an rvalue reference T&& (C++11) can only bind to rvalues.
-References must be initialized, cannot be rebound, and the most common pitfall is returning a reference to a local variable.
+Lvalues are expressions with names, addresses, and longer lifecycles; rvalues are temporary expressions without persistent identities.
+Lvalue references T& can only bind to lvalues, const lvalue references const T& can bind to anything, and rvalue references T&& (C++11) can only bind to rvalues.
+References must be initialized, cannot be rebound, and the most common trap is returning a reference to a local variable.

-This knowledge might seem theoretical, but it is the foundation for understanding subsequent content.
-When we get to move semantics (in Volume Two), you will find that today's concepts become the key factors determining program performance.
-But there is no need to rush—let's build a solid foundation first.
+This knowledge might seem theoretical, but it is the cornerstone for understanding subsequent content.
+When we get to move semantics (Volume II), you will find that today's concepts become key factors in determining program performance.
+But for now, no need to rush; let's get the basics solid first.